 You have a crucial responsibility to look into your unknowns.
 Look into the unknown areas of your key relationships, the hidden sources of conflicts, and the aspects of yourself and others you haven’t seen.

 I almost never believe in one-size-fits-all formulations, but a principle I recommend as universal is to avoid getting deeply entangled in a romantic relationship or other major commitment with someone until you know the shadow side of their personality.
-Everyone has a shadow, so if you don’t see it in the other, if they seem just about perfect, you are almost certainly blinded by the idealization and/or infatuation.
+Everyone has a shadow, so if you don’t see it in the other, if they seem just about perfect, you are almost certainly blinded by idealization and/or infatuation.
 Beware — the unknown shadow aspects of yourself and the other will blindside.

 Know as much as you can of the others in your life, but always respect their otherness, respect that you will never fully know them, just as you can’t fully know yourself.
 Some aspects of ourselves and others are unformed, and cannot be known until they actualize in a still unformed future.